Pace Academy: Sports programs

 The baseball team won the Georgia Class A State Championship from 1993 to 1995, all of which included future Major League Baseball player Michael Barrett.

-The boys' soccer team won the final three Fall Soccer League championships (2002 to 2004), and finished second nationally in the final NSCAA (National Soccer Coaches of America) poll during the fall of 2003.
+The boys' soccer team won the final three Fall Soccer League championships (2002 to 2004) and finished second nationally in the final NSCAA (National Soccer Coaches of America) poll during the fall of 2003.
 In its first season in the GHSA Spring League in 2006, the team captured the Class AA/A State Championship and finished 19th nationally and 5th in Region II in the Final NSCAA poll.

 In 2006, the school announced plans to add a football team, with varsity play scheduled to begin in 2009.
 For most of its existence, the school focused on its soccer and baseball programs, opting to take part in a smaller fall soccer season to allow players to play baseball in the spring.
 However, the cancellation of the fall soccer season left the spring season the only option, leading the school to develop a football program.

-The middle school football team reached the championships of the Atlanta Metro Football League in its first year in existence.

-In fall 2010, after a 9-1 regular season, the Pace Knights football team made its first GHSA playoff appearance.
+In fall 2010, after a 9–1 regular season, the Pace Knights football team made its first GHSA playoff appearance.

-On November 9, 2013, the varsity girls' cross country team brought home a class 1A state championship title.

-In December 2015 the Pace Academy Knights won the GHSA AA state championship, defeating Fitzgerald at the Georgia Dome, 42–21.
-The Knights were the 4th seed in region 6-AA, and played four away games and then the state championship in the Dome.
-The Knights went 13–2, avenging one of their losses in the state semifinals versus Greater Atlanta Christian School in a 45–20 blowout.